Sher-Chowdhury/codingbee_docs/categories/kubernetes/02a_anatomy_of_a_obj_def_file/anatomy.md

 # Kubernetes Hello World

-## Hello world
 In this walkthrough we will get an Apache web server (container) running inside our kube cluster.
 In Kubernetes we build objects.
-There are different types (aka kind) of objects, Pods, Services, Deployments,....etc.
-In our hello-world example we'll start by building a Pod object.
+There are different types of objects, here are the 2 types of objects we'll be building in this walkthrough:

-**Pod:** A pod is the fundamental building block in Kubernetes.
-A pod main purpose is to house one or more containers.
-At the moment, we don't have any pods in our kubecluster:
+**Pod:** A pod is the fundamental building block in the world of Kubernetes.
+It is a group of one or more Containers, tied together for the purposes of administration and networking

+**Service:** This is used to set up networknig in our kube cluster.
+If a running pod exposes a web based gui, then a Service object needs to be set up to make that pod's gui externally accessible.

+At the moment, we don't have any pod of deployments objects (of any type) in our kubecluster:

 ```bash
 $ kubectl get pods
 No resources found.
 ```

-In kubernetes, you create an object by first writing a yaml config file, and then feeding that config file into kubectl.
+In kubernetes, you create an object by first creating a yaml config file, and then feeding that config file into kubectl.
 So here's our pod object file's yaml content:

 ```yaml
 ---